christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 Fig. 1.34.
 Coin depicting Ptolemy Apion, king of Kyrene, Kyrenaica, North Africa.

 **5.3.2.
+Ptolemy XIII Theos Philopator aka Gaius Octavius (Emperor Augustus) aka Rhoemetalces I**

+Augustus was not a name.
+It was a title.
+The title Augustus was translated into Greek as Sebastos.
+Related to the Thracian deity Sabazios.
+Sabazios -> The "-zios" suffix is a divine marker (like in Zeus).
+The core is Saba- or Saba-zd-.
+In Greek pronunciation, the 'b' (beta) was a voiced bilabial fricative (like a 'v'), so it could shift.
+Sabazios is where the Hebrew Sabaoth ("Lord of the Hosts") comes from.

+Zalmoxis was another name of Sabazius, the Thracian version of Zeus.
+Also, Zalmoxis or Zalmox or Zalmos can also be pronounced Salmos which is very close to the Aramaic and Hebrew pronunciation of Solomon.

+He was also Rhoemetalces I, king of Bosphorus.
+Talces = the Thracian word for "king" or "ruler".
+Rhoemetalces = "king of Rhome", or "king of Rome" in ancient Thracian.

+Bazus is the direct truncation of "Sabazios".
+It's the royal, dynastic form of the god's name.
+Bazus is at the root of the title Monobazus.

+Sebasteia or Sebastē was also a city in the heart of the Pontic-Bosporan kingdom.

+Sazios was the Thracian Zeus equivalent to the Roman Jupiter.
+The Sabazios cult was the imperial cult rolled out for the Thracians.

+**5.3.3.
 Amyntas Nikator aka Amyntas, King of Galatia**

 Amyntas Nikator (Latin Invictus which links him to Sol Invictus) aka Amyntas of Galatia [^21] aka Jesus ben Fabus aka Isa Amen (Jesus was named "Amen" in Rev. iii.
 14 and Amen links to Egypt through the name of the pharaoh Amenhotep).
 Amyntas's father was not Bogitarus.
 That is a later, localized alias.
 His true father was Mithridates VI Eupator of Pontus (aka Ptolemy XII Auletes/Mark Antony/Herod).
 Mithridates VI Eupator's father was Mithridates V Euergetes.
 Mithridates V Euergetes's father was Pharnaces I of Pontus.
 Pharnaces I's brother was none other than...
 Amyntas of Pontus.
 The name "Amyntas" is a family heirloom, used for a brother of the king.
 For "Mithridates VI" to have a son named "Amyntas" is perfectly consistent with dynastic naming patterns.
 He was not the son of a minor chieftain; he was a scion of the primary Dragon Bloodline.
+His brother and heir to the dragon throne was Ptolemy XIII Theos Philopator aka Gaius Octavius (Emperor Augustus) aka Rhoemetalces I.

 Amyntas of Galatia's mother was simply named Adobogiona.
 There was an "Adobogiona the Elder" who was a Galatian princess who was a recorded mistress of Mithridates VI Eupator, so it is safe to assume these two are the same woman.
 Her true imperial title was Cleopatra V Tryphaena of Egypt, the sister-wife of Mithridates VI/Ptolemy XII.
 This makes Amyntas of Galatia/Nikator the full brother of Cleopatra VII Philopator (Dynamis).

 He was also Jesus ben Fabus aka Isa Amen.
 The name Fabus may have been distorted by Josephus from Jesus ben Bagus.
 Amyntas was the son of Bogitarus.
 In Celtic and Persian "Bagus" means god.
 "Boga" in Persian also means god and in the name Adobogiona "Bog-" means god in Celtic.
 In Latin Nikator translates to Invictus which liks him the the deity Sol Invictus.
 "Jesus ben Bagus" means "Jesus, Son of God", or  "Jesus, Son of The Lord".
-"Fabus" or "Bagus." might also be a direct Latinization of the Celtic "Vabus" or "Vabos", meaning "The Speaker" or "Prophet".
-This is a title for a Druid high priest.

 "Bagha" (Old Persian), "Baga" (Avestan), "Bhagavan" (Sanskrit) all mean "Lord", a title for God.
 It enters Persian as "Baga" (as in the city Baghdad, "Given by God").
 He is known in Indian sources as "Amita", from which "Amyntas" derives, but also as "Moga" or "Maues," the first Saka (Scythian) King in India.
 He was also associated with the Mên Askaênos cult of Antiochia Pisidia which echoes the name of the Indian king Asoka the Great.